19 Life Science Marketplaces Enabling Research

 Image credit: Andrey Suslov iStock

-Both buyers and suppliers greatly benefit when a life sciences marketplace takes on operational activities, such as bidding, quoting, invoicing, consulting, and basic customer support.
+Both buyers and suppliers greatly benefit when a marketplace takes on operational activities, such as bidding, quoting, invoicing, consulting, and basic customer support.

-Typically, life sciences marketplaces offer catalog search capabilities, options to request quotes and place orders online, as well as payment options to complete a purchase.
-Sometimes, marketplaces utilize different rating or verification algorithms to ensure website users — suppliers and buyers alike — are reliable business partners.
+Typically, marketplaces offer catalog search capabilities, options to request quotes and place orders online, as well as payment options to complete a purchase.
+Sometimes, marketplaces utilize various rating or verification algorithms to ensure website users—suppliers and buyers alike—are reliable business partners.

-Some modern life sciences marketplaces also include more sophisticated components, like community-building capabilities, artificial intelligence-based recommendation systems, or advanced integration APIs to connect with other types of software, such as spend-management systems.
+Some modern marketplaces also include more sophisticated components, like community-building capabilities, artificial intelligence-based recommendation systems, or advanced integration APIs to connect with other types of software, such as spend-management systems.

 However, e-commerce is currently a growing trend in the pharmaceutical and biotech industries, with several notable marketplaces available across various product and service categories.